hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 #### Active Nodes

-The diagram depicts 2 active nodes to be concise.
+The diagram depicts two active nodes to be concise.
 Additional nodes can be added by simply launching another instance with the identical configuration that points to the same shared external services.
 The number and sizing of nodes should be based on load requirements and redundancy needs.
 Nodes should be deployed in alternate zones to accommodate zone failure.

 The cluster is comprised of essentially independent nodes in a SaaS type model.
 There are no concerns of leader election or minimal or optimum node counts.
 When a new node enters the cluster it simply starts taking new work from the load balancer and from the memory cache queue and thus spreading the load horizontally.

 #### Memory Cache

 The Azure implementation of the memory cache is handled by [Azure Cache for Redis](https://azure.microsoft.com/en-us/services/cache/).
 Specifically documented in [Azure Cache for Redis Documentation](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/).

 [About Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) provides a high level walk-through of implementing the memory cache with a description of some of the implementation options.
 Primary differentiators are are set by tiers from "Basic" to "Enterprise Flash" described [this section](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview#service-tiers) including a chart by feature sets .
 The primary differences are sizing/capacity and how far high availability and fault tolerance might extend.
 Note that only the Premium and Enterprise tiers provide persistence and encryption and true zone redundancy.
 The enterprise tiers involve actually acquiring Redis Enterprise licencees through the Azure Marketplace which is an option if that level of direct vendor support is desired/required.
 You can start at a lower tier and migrate upwards, however, migrating downwards is not supported, other than re-creating the memory cache.

 You should start by selecting the tier level appropriate to the environment you are deploying.
 A lower testing or sandbox environment could use a Basic or Standard tier.
 However, a production level environment should always be configured with Premium or Enterprise tiers to benefit from the HA features that coincide with the other external services in the Terraform Enterprise platform.
 Additional considerations described in [Best practices](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-best-practices) can be useful for ensuring reliability and failover requirements for the environment.

 Sizing for Azure Cache for Redis is determined by the tier, tier family, and capacity.
 Cache Names within tiers specify the sizing such as shown in these [pricing tables](https://azure.microsoft.com/en-au/pricing/details/cache/).
 You can start the size off in a small to moderate range such as a "P1" for Premium tier, with some consideration of anticipated active load, and scale up or down as demand is understood with the aid of [monitor Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-monitor).

 Enterprise-grade security is inherently covered in the Azure Cache for Redis implementation because Redis instances are protected with [network isolation options](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-network-isolation) and particularly with [virtual network support](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-premium-vnet) in the Premium tier.
 There is also [detailed security information](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/security-baseline) available for hardening your implementation.

 Terraform Enterprise supports Redis versions 4.0 and 5.0, but 5.0 is recommended unless there is strong reason to deviate.
 Azure Cache for Redis supports 5.0 and 6.0 as a preview mode, so still remain with 5.0 until 6.0 has been certified everywhere and do explicitly specify the version.
 The minimum TLS version can also be configured and defaults to 1.0 - you should explicitly set it to 1.2 for latest.

 ### Normal Operation